 As with most disorders, if left untreated, you might experience severe complications.

-In terms of diverticulitis symptoms, if left untreated, they might result in development of a tear or perforation of the intestinal wall.
+In terms of diverticulitis, if left untreated, they might result in the development of a tear or perforation of the intestinal wall.

 When that happens, intestinal waste material can leak out of the intestines and into the surrounding abdominal cavity.